 Look at Date & Time

 A mismatch with your Date&Time can cause a whole host of problems.
 So let’s check it out.
 Go to Settings > General > Date & Time and toggle on Set Automatically.
 If this is already on, toggle it off, wait 20 seconds, and turn it back on again.

 Update Notification Banners

-Oftentimes, your new text notifications appear but disappear so quickly that you may just miss seeing them.
+Often, your new text notifications appear but disappear so quickly that you may just miss seeing them.
 Fortunately, there’s a way to change your text banners from temporary to persistent.

-Persistent banners require you to take an action before they disappear, while temporary banners go away after a short time on-screen.
+Persistent banners require you to take action before they disappear, while temporary banners go away after a short time on-screen.
 Both types appear at the top of your screen.

 So if you’re missing notifications, try changing to persistent banners and see if this makes a difference.
 Go to Settings > Notifications > Messages and just below Show as Banners, tap on the icon for Persistent.
-Confirm your selection by checking that the word Persistent is circled.

 No Text or Message Notification?
 Check Do Not Disturb (DND)